quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Because QUIC is encapsulated in UDP, applications using QUIC must deal with short network idle timeouts.
-Deployed stateful middleboxes will generally establish state for UDP flows on the first packet state, and keep state for much shorter idle periods than for TCP. {{?RFC5382}} suggests a TCP idle period of at least 124 minutes, though there is not evidence of widespread implementation of this guideline in the literature.
+Deployed stateful middleboxes will generally establish state for UDP flows on the first packet sent, and keep state for much shorter idle periods than for TCP. {{?RFC5382}} suggests a TCP idle period of at least 124 minutes, though there is not evidence of widespread implementation of this guideline in the literature.
 Short network timeout for